Skoda Laura Review

 Engine and Gearbox of Skoda Laura

 Back in 2009, the engines of the Skoda Laura were upgraded to keep pace with other vehicles in its class, and ended up out-classing all of them in terms of raw power.
 Drivers can choose from a 1.8-liter Turbo Stratified Injection (TSI) petrol-driven engine, which provides 160 bhp at 4500-6200 rpm and a maximum torque of 250 Nm at 1500-4500 rpm; and a 2.0-liter TDI CR/ 81kW, turbo-charged diesel engine with a high-pressure injection system and liquid cooling, capable of a maximum power of 110 bhp at 4200 rpm and a maximum torque of 250 Nm at 1500-2500 rpm.
 The petrol engine is equipped with a 6-speed manual gearbox, while the diesel variants come with option of automatic 6-speed gearbox with Tiptronic manual gear changes.
+Skoda has discontinued the petrol variants of Laura in India.

 Acceleration and Performance